Nitrocellulose

 Nitrocellulose (also known as cellulose nitrate, flash paper, flash cotton, guncotton, pyroxylin and flash string, depending on form) is a highly flammable compound formed by nitrating cellulose through exposure to a mixture of nitric acid and sulfuric acid.
 One of its first major uses was as guncotton, a replacement for gunpowder as propellant in firearms.
 It was also used to replace gunpowder as a low-order explosive in mining and other applications.
-In the form of collodion it was also a critical component in an early photographic emulsion, the use of which revolutionized photography in the 1860s.
+In the form of collodion, it was also a critical component in an early photographic emulsion, the use of which revolutionized photography in the 1860s.
+In the 20th century, it was adapted to automobile lacquer and adhesives.

 Production

 The process uses a mixture of nitric acid and sulfuric acid to convert cellulose into nitrocellulose.
 The quality of the cellulose is important.
 Hemicellulose, lignin, pentosans, and mineral salts give inferior nitrocelluloses.
-In precise chemical terms, nitrocellulose is not a nitro compound, but a nitrate ester.
+In organic chemistry, nitrocellulose is a nitrate ester, not a nitro compound.
 The glucose repeat unit (anhydroglucose) within the cellulose chain has three OH groups, each of which can form a nitrate ester.
 Thus, nitrocellulose can denote mononitrocellulose, dinitrocellulose, and trinitrocellulose, or a mixture thereof.
 With fewer OH groups than the parent cellulose, nitrocelluloses do not aggregate by hydrogen bonding.
-The overarching consequence is that the nitrocellulose is soluble in organic solvents such as acetone and esters, e.g ethyl acetate, methyl acetate, ethyl carbonate.
-Most lacquers are prepared from the dinitrate whereas explosives are mainly the trinitrate.
+The overarching consequence is that the nitrocellulose is soluble in organic solvents such as acetone and esters; e.g., ethyl acetate, methyl acetate, ethyl carbonate.
+Most lacquers are prepared from the dinitrate, whereas explosives are mainly the trinitrate.